Maedang/Project2_Team3/README.md

   # Merge the two csvs into one Pandas Dataframe
   merge_df = pd.merge(movies_df, links_df, on = "movieId", how = "outer")
   ```
-  For the extraction of our API data, we utilized the Requests module to perform a for loop with calls for each IMDb id in our Kaggle dataset.
+  For the extraction of our API data, we utilized the Requests module with a for loop to call for each IMDb id in our Kaggle dataset.
 We then appended each response to empty lists to store in a dataframe and transform for database upload.
 We spent some time fixing the errors in the dataset and transforming the data.
 However, we ultimately were able to clean the dataset, continue our analysis and load the data into Postgres:</br>

   ```Python
   # Empty lists to hold response info